-- a) A settlement boundary is defined for Pembridge incorporating a number of housing sites and within which other appropriate forms of development may take place where this would retain the village's local distinctiveness and the character and appearance of its Conservation Area.
-In addition, locations are defined where development would only be permitted should proposals involve enhancement measures to the Conservation Area. - b) Housing development outside of Pembridge village should be exceptional and located in accordance with relevant policies in Herefordshire Local Plan Core Strategy, in particular, but not exclusively Policy RA3.
-The countryside will continue to accommodate economic development and particularly that associated with agricultural, tourism and other rural enterprises where these reflect the scale and nature of the landscape within which they sit and can be accommodated on the road network. - c) Economic development associated with the complex of Shobdon Airfield falling within the Parish will be supported provided this does not result in increased traffic through Pembridge village. - 4.8 With the exception of housing, no specific strategic development requirements are identified for the Parish within Herefordshire Local Plan Core Strategy.
-This strategy directs where most forms of development should take place that are likely to occur within the
+- a) A settlement boundary is defined for Pembridge incorporating a number of housing sites.
+Within this boundary appropriate forms of development may take place where this would retain the village's local distinctiveness and the character and appearance of its Conservation Area. - b) Housing development outside of Pembridge village should be exceptional and located in accordance with relevant policies in Herefordshire Local Plan Core Strategy, in particular, but not exclusively Policy RA3.
+The countryside will continue to accommodate economic development and particularly that associated with agricultural, tourism and other rural enterprises where these reflect the scale and nature of the landscape within which they sit and can be accommodated on the road network. - c) Economic development associated with the complex of Shobdon Airfield falling within Pembridge Parish will be supported provided this does not result in significant increased traffic through Pembridge village. - 4.8 With the exception of housing, no specific strategic development requirements are identified for the Parish within Herefordshire Local Plan Core Strategy.
+This strategy directs where most forms of development should take place that are likely to occur within the Parish.

-Parish.
 Most will be located within or adjacent to Pembridge village.
 The approach also recognises that limited housing development can take place in the countryside where this will support the rural economy, the historic environment and specific needs of the community for affordable housing.
 That part of Shobdon Airfield falling within the Parish which accommodates a significant employment complex is considered to be of sufficient local importance to require a specific policy approach which is set out in greater detail within this NDP.